AnthonyTornetta/Cosmos/README.md

 ## Everything that will still have to be done after 0.0.5a

+- [ ] GUI to interact with inventory
+  - [ ] Easier way of adding 3d blocks to GUI
+  - [ ] Move items around in inventory via mouse
+- [ ] Structure build mode
+  - [ ] Press B while piloting ship to enter build mode
+  - [ ] Build mode
+    - [ ] Camera becomes a noclip free cam and goes outside of player's body.
+    - [ ] Player no longer piloting ship, & is able to create + destroy blocks on the ship but ONLY the ship
 - [ ] Mining beam system
   - [ ] Mining beam block
     - [ ] Can be placed in line to create more powerful miners